YIJING DAO

 Cook also has an attractively laid-out Big5 Chinese Yijing Daxiang (Great Images) commentary on the Yi, plus a note on the Daxiang in English.
 (You may need to set the 'Big5 Traditional' Chinese encoding by hand in your browser for these pages.)

 In 2006, Cook claimed to have discovered the solution to the King Wen sequence in Classical Chinese Combinatorics.
 His publisher didn't respond to my request for a review copy and as the book is $100 I haven't bought it.
 I periodically look for reviews, but haven't found any.
 You can preview some of its pages online.
 And I have seen this very attractive graph from it, which I understand is the main diagram he takes 660 pages to explain.
 It is always possible that this isn't the solution to the King Wen sequence.
+[UPDATE: This book has now been reviewed: The solution of the King Wen sequence?]

 Unicode hexagrams test page

 Alan Wood has put together a page to test browser support for the Unicode hexagram characters.
 The free font Fixedsys Excelsior has narrow hexagrams in it.
 The Open Source font DejaVu Sans Book contains wider hexagrams (DejaVu Sans Condensed gives marginally less wide hexagrams).
 The trigrams are shown on the Unicode Miscellaneous Symbols page.
 These are contained in Arial Unicode MS, as well as the fonts mentioned above.
-The monograms and bigrams also appear on this page – DejaVu Sans Book and Condensed contain these (the bigrams are called digrams there).
+The monograms and digrams also appear on this page – DejaVu Sans Book and Condensed contain these.
 If you copy and paste the desired symbol from Alan Wood's pages into a program with Unicode support, such as Indesign, and give it the appropriate font, you will get the symbol by virtue of Unicode, doing away with the need for amateur fonts.
 There is also a test page for the 81 tetragrams of the Taixuanjing in Unicode.
 These work in DejaVu Sans Book and Condensed.
 Browser support for these Unicode symbols appears sketchy, but Firefox works fine.
 (The shareware font Code2000 also displays the hexagrams, but when I last used it I found it messed up the display of Chinese on my computer by competing with my Chinese font of choice, which wasn't much good since it had a limited character set.
 Apparently the character set has been much improved now.)

 Canon of Supreme Mystery